NaluKit/nalu/etc/wiki/10 Context.md

 # Application Context
 Inside a Nalu application the context is the store of all shared application information.

-The context will be instantiated by the framework and **can not be overriden or set by the applicaiton** with another instance!
+The context will be instantiated by the framework and **can not be overriden or set by the application** with another instance!
 It is injected in every controller, filter, handler and the loader.
 All controllers, handlers, filters and the loader will have access to the same instance.

 This is a good place to store information that should be application wide available.